Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-multipart-uploads.md

 * Qumulo Core doesn't delete multipart data unless it [aborts and cleans up the multipart upload automatically](#cleaning-up-uploads-automatically) or you [abort and clean up the multipart upload manually](#cleaning-up-uploads-manually).

-To check how much space incomplete multipart uploads use on your cluster, you can list the uploads by using the Qumulo REST API or `qq` CLI.
+To check how much space incomplete multipart uploads use on your cluster, you can list the uploads by using the Qumulo Core REST API or `qq` CLI.
 For more information, see [Listing Multipart Uploads](#listing-uploads).

 <a id="system-initiated-uploads"></a>
 ### How System-Initiated Multipart S3 Uploads Work